opendatateam/udata/docs/geopf.md

 On any failure the task attempts to delete the livraison to avoid orphaned uploads, then re-raises so the error is visible in Celery.

-## State tracking
+## Push state tracking

 State is tracked at two levels that complement each other:

 - **Resource/dataset extras** — essential fields written at each lifecycle transition.
 Persist in MongoDB independently of Celery, so they survive broker restarts and result-backend expiry.
-The primary surface for the API consumer: a quick `GET /api/1/datasets/{id}/` shows the current status of every push resource without touching Celery.
+The primary surface for the API consumer.
-- **Celery results** — the full execution record (return value, exception, traceback, timing) stored by `ignore_result=False`.
+- **Celery results** — the full execution record (return value, exception, traceback, timing) of each task, stored by `ignore_result=False`.
 Useful for debugging failures.
-Retrieve via `GET /api/1/workers/tasks/{task_id}/` using the `geopf:push:task-id` value from the resource extras as the bridge between the two layers.
-Periodic `geopf.sync-offerings` job runs are also visible there via the jobs API (`GET /api/1/workers/jobs/`).
+Retrieve via `GET /api/1/workers/tasks/{task_id}/` using the `geopf:push:task-id` / `geopf:pull:task-id` extras as the bridge between the two layers.

 ### Push resource extras